Troublesome Topic: WHAT WAS THE PROCEDURE FOR STONING SOMEONE?

 Translation

-Moreover, her husband, JOSEPH, being a righteous man, but not willing to expose her publicly, purposed to divorce her secretly.
+Moreover, her husband, JOSEPH, being a righteous man, and not willing to make her into a disgraceful public show,

-But her husband, THE ONE WHO IS INCREASING, being a righteous man, but not willing to expose her to public disgrace, purposed within himself to divorce her without bringing any charges of wrongdoing against her. (see full comment below.)
+But her husband, THE ONE WHO IS INCREASING, being 1) a righteous Torah-following man, and 2) unwilling to make the disgrace she already felt into a public show purposed within himself to divorce her without bringing any formal charges against her. (see full comment below.)

 The procedure for stoning was this: First the charges of wrongdoing and the evidence of the act were brought before the proper leaders of the community, and the opportunity of giving a defense was also granted.
 Witnesses were called as well, for the law required two or more witnesses.
 However, some things were so private as to have no eye witnesses thus other evidence was considered.
 If the city leaders determined the party was guilty, and if the Law called for the consequence to be stoning, then off they all went to make that happen.
 It was immediate.
 There was no jail time involved.